-No governmental entity, including a county, city, school district, public health authority, and no governmental official may require any person to wear a face covering or to mandate that another person wear a face covering;
+No governmental entity, including a county, city, school district, and public health authority, and no governmental official may require any person to wear a face covering or to mandate that another person wear a face covering;

 Order GA-38 supersedes any face-covering requirement issued by a local government.
 Any conflicting limitations issued by a local government is considered a "failure to comply with this order" and is subject to a fine of up to $1,000.